Everyone loves a winner.

 Take care of your marriage

 Home should be a respite from the stresses of the world.
-Investing in your marriage will ensure that even if the business fails, you still have each other.
+Investing in your marriage will ensure that you still have each other even if the business fails.
 This is not a one-sided relationship.
 No matter how supportive your spouse is of the business, many an entrepreneur spouse has referred to the start-up as “the mistress”.
-Make sure to prioritize this relationship and regularly check-in together.
+Make sure to prioritize this relationship and regularly check in together.
 Make it a practice, just as you would your business, to regularly review personal and business goals and needs.

 Consider hiring a marriage coach or counselor for your marriage.
 This doesn’t mean there’s a dire problem.
 Establishing a relationship with a trustworthy relationship advisor might mean you only check in once or twice a year, but they are also available when the waters get choppy.
 Preventative maintenance is easier than a blown-out engine.